MrPowers/code_quizzer/books/learn_javascript_logically/1300_better_iterators/200_map_function.md

 console.log(result); // [4, 16, 36, 64]
 ```

-The map() function can use the squareNumber() function to yeild the same result.
+The map() function can use the squareNumber() function to yield the same result.

 ```javascript
 var numbers = [2, 4, 6, 8];